Bitcoin Energy Consumption

 What are the current modes that we use for payment today for transacting business what is the energy consumption of the Wall Street Banks, Visa, Amex, PayPal?

-It doesn’t take a rocket scientist to understand that the energy consumed by all the people that commute to Wall Street to run those computers and electric lights and elevators all day long 5 days a week to run all the trading machines.
+It doesn’t take a rocket scientist to understand that the energy consumed by all the people that commute to Wall Street to run those computers and electric lights, air conditioners and elevators all day long 5 days a week to run all the trading machines.
 How much energy is consumed there and not just Wall Street but all around the globe?

 We won’t really know if Bitcoin or blockchains are a viable alternative to the current system if we know what energy consumption of the current system is.